hpiwowar/citation11k/analysis/stats_knit_.md

 A complementary dataset was collected and analyzed to characterize data reuse: direct mention of dataset accession numbers in the full text of papers.
 In total there were <!--rinline dim(dfMentions)[1]--> mentions of GEO datasets in papers published between 2000 and 2010 within PubMed Central across <!--rinline round(sum(subset(dfCountReusePapers, thirdPartyReuse==TRUE, count)), 0) -->  papers written by author teams whose last names did not overlap those who deposited the data.
 Extrapolating this to all of PubMed, we estimate there may be about <!--rinline total_extrap_reuse_papers--> third-party reuses of GEO data attributed through accession numbers in all of PubMed for papers published between 2000 and 2010.

 The number of reuse papers started to grow rapidly several years after data archiving rate started two grow.
-In recent years both the number of datasets and the number of reuse papers have been growing rapidly, at about the same rate.
+In recent years both the number of datasets and the number of reuse papers have been growing rapidly, at about the same rate, as seen in Figure 3.

 <!--begin.rcode growthOfReusePapers, echo=FALSE
 dfCountUnique3rdpartyPapers = ddply(subset(dfMentions, thirdPartyReuse==TRUE), .(paperPublishedYear, pmc_pmid_ratio), summarise, count=length(unique(reuse_pmcid)))